phanrahan/magmathon/day1/demos/README.md

-behavioral - 4 different ways of initializing a lUT logic1.py - LUT as a number logic2.py - LUT as an expression logic3.py - LUT as a function logic4.py - LUT as a sequence
+behavioral - 4 different ways of initializing a lUT logic1.py - LUT as a number logic2.py - LUT as an bitwise expression logic3.py - LUT as a function logic4.py - LUT as a sequence